baufremax/protractorTempo/readme.md

 If there are npm or package errors, try delete *node_modules* and *package-lock.json* and reinstall the packages through `npm install`.
 ## Test Cases
 Test cases can be found at [HTML5 client automation](https://confluence.eng.vmware.com/display/CNVDES/HTML5+client+automation)

+### Spec Setting
+If you want to run a spec without launching new page for each case, you might want to move the `new Page()` and `navigateTo()` script from `beforeEach` to `beforeAll` and set other scripts accordingly to run the cases in one page instance.
+Remember to logout or navigate again if you want to enter the login page in the next case when you only use one page object for different cases.

 ## Debug
 ### Capture Console.log
 ```javascript